aviaryan/awesome-no-login-web-apps/README.md

 * [Vubey](https://vubey.yt/) - Download MP3 from YouTube, SoundCloud etc in various audio quality (bitrates).
 * [Seedr](https://www.seedr.cc/) `[Account]` - Cloud based torrent downloader.
 Limited to multiple torrents of total size of 2gb in free account.
 Unlimited bandwidth.
 500mb increase on contributing a new user.
 * [Fuge.it](http://fuge.it/howitworks) `[Account]` - Web torrent client.
 Free tier limited to 2 simultaneous torrents of max size 2gb in free account, 10gb storage, 10gb bandwidth/month.
-* [Direct Torrents](http://www.direct-torrents.com/) - Download torrent files faster and safer as direct download with 10gb max size of torrent and comfortable bandwidth.
+* [ZbigZ](https://zbigz.com/) - Torrent downloader that lets you chose the files to download from a torrent.
+File size limit is 2gb and download is capped to 50kbps in the free version.

 ### Music, Radio and Podcasts